 c.
 The Congregation Council shall inform a member in writing under the signature of the Council President of any action taken that affects that member’s membership status.

 CHAPTER 9.
+ROSTERED MINISTER

-THE PASTORAL OFFICE *C9.01.
-Authority to call a pastor shall be in this congregation by at least a two-thirds majority ballot vote of members present and voting at a meeting legally called for that purpose.
+*C9.01.
+Authority to call a pastor shall be in this congregation by at least a two-thirds vote of voting members present and voting at a meeting legally called for that purpose.
 Before a call is issued, the officers, or a committee elected by the Congregation Council to recommend the call, shall seek the advice and help of the bishop of the synod.

 BYLAWS

 C9.01.01.
 When the congregation has voted to call a pastor, it shall issue a Letter of Call to the pastor-elect in a form approved by The Evangelical Lutheran Church in America.
-It shall be signed by the chairperson of the Call Committee and the President of the Congregation and shall be attested by the signature of the Bishop of the Synod.
+It shall be signed by the President of the Congregation and the Communications Officer of the Congregation and shall be attested by the signature of the Bishop of the Synod.

 C9.01.02.
 Clergy qualified according to Chapter 9 of the constitution may occasionally perform pastoral functions in this congregation subject to the request of the Lead Pastor and the approval of the Congregation Council.

 *C9.02.
-Only a member of the clergy roster of the Evangelical Lutheran Church in America or a candidate for the roster of ordained ministers who has been recommended for the congregation by the synodical bishop may be called as a pastor of this congregation.
+Only a member of the roster of Ministers of Word and Sacrament of the Evangelical Lutheran Church in America or a candidate for the roster of Ministers of Word and Sacrament who has been recommended for this congregation by the synod bishop may be called as a pastor of this congregation.

 *C9.03.
 Consistent with the faith and practice of the Evangelical Lutheran Church in America,

 a.
-Every ordained minister shall:
+Every minister of Word and Sacrament shall:

 1) preach the Word;